All offers, and responses to them, are made via the Oriel system.

 Should the higher-scoring candidates opt to hold offers (see the responding to offers page) for a period of time and then choose to reject later on, this will delay how quickly offers can be re-circulated.

 When offers are made, candidates will be given the option to hold their offer.
-If a candidate does opt to hold an offer, they must respond to it (ie accept or reject it) by 1pm (UK time) on Wednesday 3 May 2017.
+If a candidate opts to hold an offer, they must respond to it (ie accept or reject it) by 1pm (UK time) on Wednesday 2 May 2018.
+Consequently it is usually the case that this will release a few more programmes for recycling.

 [See the responding to offers page of this website for more information on holding offers and the offer-holding deadline.]